 In this second part, you’ll also be able to access important and useful math formulas.

-The most used questions are multiple-choice questions, however, there are also other types of questions such as fill in the blank, or drag the correct answer to the appropriate place (hot spot).
+The most used questions are multiple-choice questions; however, there are also other types of questions, such as filling in the blank or dragging the correct answer to the appropriate place (hot spot).

 GED Math Formulas